syswsi/NHLNLP/README.md

  If pip is not working (and you have 2.7.9 installed)
  - Add ;C:\Python27;C:\Python27\Scripts to Path environment variable

+ Make sure that the libraries you install via pip are pointed to in your interpreter

  Make sure all is checked when asked to select folders to add to the python system path

 # Running the final project